fourWayz/decentralized-social/README.md

         emit PostLiked(msg.sender, _postId);
     }

-    function addComment(uint256 _postId, string memory _content) external onlyRegisteredUser {
+    // Function to add a comment to a post function addComment(uint256 _postId, string memory _content) external onlyRegisteredUser {
         require(_postId < posts.length, "Post does not exist");
         require(bytes(_content).length > 0, "Comment should not be empty");